JesSonne/HumPlant/Readme.md

 ![](Readme_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

-### Simulate an interaction network based on the species abundances.
+### Simulate an interaction network based on the species’ abundances.

 Common species are more easily encountered than rare species.
-The probability of If species interact randomly, the probability of two species interacting equalt the joint probability encountering them.
-Therefore, a theoretically intuitive null model would assume the number of interactions between two species are proportional to the product of their abundances.
-We will use for the quantitative part of the next simulation.
+If species interact by random encounters, the interaction probability between two species (i and j) equals their joint ecounter probability = P(i) x P (j).
+We expect the encounter probabilities of species to be strongly correlated with their abundances.
+Therefore, an intuitive null model would assume the number of interactions between two species are proportional to the product of their abundances.
+We will use it for the quantitative part of the next simulation.

 ``` r
 abundance_model=function(h=hum_abund_mat,p=plant_abund_mat){